echoztoronto/Pathage/README.md

 # Pathage
-a geographic information system for delivery men based on the data from OpenStreetMap
+a geographic information system using data from OpenStreetMap

 ## Project Info